 This report contains an assessment of PCB sources to the Spokane River from the State Line at with Idaho down to Long Lake Dam.
 The sources considered in this report largely match those already being considered by the Task Force.
-The study contained one aspect of particular interest with respect to the Task Force's mission of identifying PCBs sources, by comparing the mass load of PCBs passing through the river to the cumulative loading from known external sources1 (Figure 1).
-External loads between the State Line and Nine Mile Dam explain only 60% of the total instream load observed at Nine Mile Dam.
+The study contained one aspect of particular interest with respect to the Task Force's mission of identifying PCBs sources, by comparing the mass load of PCBs passing through the river to the cumulative loading from known external sources2 (Figure 1).
+Subsequent analysis of these results (e.g., Borgias and Schmidt, 2014) showed that Eexternal loads between the State Line and Nine Mile-Long Lake Dam explain only 60% less than half of the total instream load observed at Nine Mile Long Lake Dam.
+This mass balance assessment differed from the ones subsequently conducted by the Task Force by examining annual conditions based on seasonal deployment of semi-permeable membrane devices, where the Task Force assessments considered summer low flow periods using grab samples.